 This includes training in university, via STSA’s professional learning courses, and as part of your school placements, as detailed below:

-Our academic partner is the University of Sheffield, whose course is rated as ‘Good’ by Ofsted and whose School of Education has a strong national and international research profile.
+Our academic partner is Sheffield Hallam University, whose course is rated as ‘Good’ by Ofsted.
 At university, you will have the opportunity to hone your mathematical skills via seminars, workshops, lectures, group work, directed tasks and written assessments.
 You are assessed through supportive, collaborative means, helping you to grow and improve.

 In STSA Professional Learning Courses